-Matt Phillpott is Project Officer for the IHR Digital Seminar and Research Training Project: History SPOT (http://www.history.ac.uk/projects/seminar-and-research-training), which will place research course materials alongside podcasts of IHR research seminars in an online virtual environment.
+Matt Previously worked for the Institute of Historical Research (IHR) on the History SPOT Podcasts and Online Research Training platform.
 Before joining the IHR, Matt completed his PhD at the University of Sheffield in 2009, and worked as a researcher for the digital John Foxe Project and as an assistant for the HumBox repository at the Humanities Research Institute.
 Matt has also taught on several undergraduate courses at Sheffield’s Department of History on medieval and early modern topics.

-Matt’s research interests include the English reformation, the history of the book, and early modern scholarly networks.
-Matt is particularly interested in the appropriation of pre-reformation texts by reformist scholars in the late sixteenth-century.
-At present he is exploring the catalogues of historical writers written by John Bale as a precursor to John Foxe’s Acts and Monuments (Book of Martyrs).
+Matt’s research interests include husbandry, the English reformation, the history of the book, and early modern scholarly networks.
+Matt is particularly interested in ideas of knowledge transmission in the early modern period, particularly in the sixteenth-century.
+At present he is exploring the first published beekeeping manuals printed in England in English.

 - Publication Details

 Date Details 01-Sep-2014 Oliver Wort, John Bale and Religious Conversion in Reformation England